Back to Blog

 Consolidating Rail Networks

 Because of PSR, most railroads ultimately eliminate shorter, less efficient lanes in favor of high-volume—and highly lucrative—lanes.
-This strategy to focus on service and profitable lanes to satisfies the investors of a railway, but it has also received the most contention from customers, shippers, and intermodal marketing companies (IMCs).
-Regardless of the railroad’s benefit, this consolidation can come as a temporary detriment to rail users due to changing run schedules and poor service in the interim as changes continually take shape.
+This strategy satisfies the investors of a railway, but has received the most contention from customers, shippers, and intermodal marketing companies (IMCs).
+Regardless of the railroad’s benefit, this consolidation can be a temporary detriment to rail users due to changing run schedules and poor service as changes take shape.

 What is the Point-to-Point Delivery Method?